gutefrage/redux-effects-fetch-fixture/README.md

 responses.notFound('user.notFound', 'The requested user was not found')

 // delayed 401 response
+responses.unauthorized('user.unauthorized', 'Authorize first to see this site')

+// forbidden 403 response
-responses.unauthorized('user.unauthorized', 'You are not allowed to access this page')
+responses.forbidden('user.unauthorized', 'You are not allowed to access this page')
 ```

 ## Examples